hossam-k-ahmed/YouTube-guides-The-Root-Terminal/How to Run Your Own AI Locally (100% Private + Easy Setup)/Instructions.md

 ---
 ## <img width="29" height="33" alt="windows" src="https://github.com/user-attachments/assets/13a9c536-b927-4759-9a5c-526d24ed4808" /> For Windows Users

-We recommend installing the **Windows Subsystem for Linux (WSL)**, which allows you to run a full Linux environment directly on Windows.
+I recommend installing the **Windows Subsystem for Linux (WSL)**, which allows you to run a full Linux environment directly on Windows.

 **Open the Command Prompt (cmd) and run:**